syt2/zotero-addons/README.md

 [English](README.md) | [简体中文](README-CN.md)

 ## Introduction

-This is a Zotero Add-on for collecting and installing add-ons in [Zotero7](https://www.zotero.org).
+This is a Zotero add-on that allows for the direct installation of other add-ons in [Zotero7](https://www.zotero.org).

 > For Zotero 6, see [here](https://github.com/syt2/zotero-addons/tree/z6#readme).